Adm. James Stavridis, USN (Ret), Gives an Inside Look at His Latest Novel

 The young officer’s story includes brushes with historical figures, like Ernest Hemingway and Adm.
 William Frederick "Bull" Halsey Jr.

 And while Stavridis drew inspiration from history, 30 years of firsthand Navy experience, and a 14th-century Italian poet, the novel is breezy and accessible.
-The added value for the uniformed service community are its many nods to culture and history, including the appearance of a real British brewing ship that kept sailors stocked with draft beer during the wear.
+The added value for the uniformed service community are its many nods to culture and history, including the appearance of a real British brewing ship that kept sailors stocked with draft beer during the war.

 “I think it's important that you write a book that anybody can pick up and read and enjoy,” Stavridis said.